InboxPolicy vs MillionVerifier

 How do the two tools handle catch-all or unknown email addresses?

 Roughly 30-40% of B2B addresses sit on catch-all domains.
 MillionVerifier resolves unknowns aggressively to give a binary keep/drop verdict.
-InboxPolicy maps unknown or catch-all results to the action review instead of guessing them safe, on the reasoning that a wrong guess costs more in a send-decision system than an unresolved row in a list.
+InboxPolicy maps unknown results to review.
+Catch-all results map to review by default or send_with_caution under aggressive strictness, rather than being silently marked safe, on the reasoning that a wrong guess costs more in a send-decision system than an unresolved row in a list.

 How accurate is InboxPolicy compared to status-field verifiers like MillionVerifier?